 “measuring your life in coffee spoons”

 I am sparked!
-Since I am a coffee addict, can you imagine the number of coffee spoons that have stirred in my life?
-What an excellent way to measure life, and for me more appropos than chapters.
+Since I am a coffee addict, can you imagine the number of coffee spoons that I have used in my life?
+What an excellent way to measure life, and for me more apropos than chapters.
 I learned a little bit more about myself today and I am not letting those golden years pass me by.
-No more whining about being bored – I promise.
+No more whining about being bored.

 There is so much to be grateful for because I have more time to spend with my husband, our friends, and even myself.
 Maybe the golden years aren’t so bad after all.